Imperial Russian Army: Muslims

 Bashkirs and Kalmyks in the Russian military fought against Napoleon's forces.
-They were judged suitable for inundating opponents but not intense fighting.
+They were judged suitable for inundating opponents but not for intense fighting.
 They were in a non standard capacity in the military.
 Arrows, bows, and melee combat weapons were wielded by the Muslim Bashkirs.
 Bashkir women fought among the regiments.
 Denis Davidov mentioned the arrows and bows wielded by the Bashkirs.
 Napoleon's forces faced off against Kalmyks on horseback.
 Napoleon faced light mounted Bashkir forces.
 Mounted Kalmyks and Bashkirs numbering 100 were available to Russian commandants during the war against Napoleon.
 Kalmyks and Bashkirs served in the Russian Army in France.
 A nachalnik was present in every one of the 11 cantons of the Bashkir host which was created by Russia after the Pugachev's Rebellion.
 Bashkirs had the military statute of 1874 applied to them.

+From 1914 to 1917 the Caucasian Native Cavalry Division (later the Caucasian Native Cavalry Corps; often called the "Savage Division"), grouped together mainly Muslim volunteers from the Caucasus region.